Tezepelumab: Legal status

-On 21 July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tezspire, intended as add-on treatment in adult and adolescent patients with severe asthma.
+On 21 July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tezspire, intended as add-on treatment in adults and adolescents with severe asthma.
 The applicant for this medicinal product is AstraZeneca AB.
 Tezepelumab was approved for medical use in the European Union in September 2022.